Capillary/ecom-api-document/source/includes/_location.md

 stateid | string | Fetch delivery areas by State code.
 For example, KA for Karnataka, AR for Arunachal Pradesh, TS for Telangana cityid | int | Fetch delivery areas by city id.
-Pass the unique id of the city pincodes | string | Fetch delivery areas by area pincodes deliveryareaid | string | Fetch a specific delivery area details by delivery area id
+Pass the unique id of the city pincodes | string | Fetch delivery areas by area pincodes deliveryareaid | string | Specify the delivery area id to fetch the details of that specific delivery area